-You should carefully read the entire prospectus supplement, the accompanying base prospectus and the other documents incorporated by reference to understance fully the terms of the common units, as well as the tax and other considerations that are important in making your investment decision.
+You should carefully read the entire prospectus supplement, the accompanying base prospectus and the other documents incorporated by reference to understand fully the terms of the common units, as well as the tax and other considerations that are important in making your investment decision.
 Unless otherwise indicated, the information in this prospectus supplement assumes that the underwriters do not exercise their option to purchase additional common units.

 Unless the context otherwise requires, references in this prospectus supplement to "USA Compression," "we," "our," "us," "the Partnership" or like terms refer to USA Compression Partners, LP and its wholly owned subsidiaries.
 References to our "general partner" refer to USA Compression GP, LLC.
-References to "USA Compression Holdings" refer to USA Compression Holdings, LLC, which is one of the selling unitholders and the owner of our general partner.
-References to "Argonaut" refer to Argonaut Private Equity, L.L.C., one of the selling unitholders.
-References to "Riverstone" refer to Riverstone/Carlyle Global Energy and Power Fund IV, L.P., and affiliated entities, including Riverstone Holdings LLC.
+References to "USA Compression Holdings" refer to USA Compression Holdings, LLC, which is the owner of our general partner.

 We are a growth-oriented Delaware limited partnership and we believe that we are one of the largest independent providers of compression services in the United States in terms of total compression fleet horsepower.
 We have been providing compression services since 1998 and completed our initial public offering in January 2013.
-As of June 30, 2015, we had 1,631,959 horsepower in our fleet and approximately 75,000 horsepower on order with expected delivery in the second half of 2015.
-We provide compression services to our customers primarily in connection with infrastructure applications, including both allowing for the processing and transportation of natural gas through the domestic pipeline system and enhancing crude oil production through artificial lift processes.
+As of September 30, 2016, we had 1,716,296 horsepower in our fleet and approximately 7,110 horsepower on order with expected delivery in the remainder of 2016.
+We provide compression services to our customers primarily in connection with infrastructure applications including both allowing for the processing and transportation of natural gas through the domestic pipeline system and enhancing crude oil production through artificial lift processes.
 As such, our compression services play a critical role in the production, processing and transportation of both natural gas and crude oil.

-We provide compression services in a number of shale plays throughout the United States, including the Utica, Marcellus, Permian Basin, Delaware Basin, Eagle Ford, Mississippi Lime, Granite Wash, Woodford, Barnett, Haynesville and Fayetteville shales.
-The demand for our services is driven by the domestic production of natural gas and crude oil; as such, we have focused our activities in areas of attractive production growth, which are generally found in these shale and unconventiona resource plays.
+We provide compression services in a number of shale plays throughout the United States, including the Utica, Marcellus, Permian Basin, Delaware Basin, Eagle Ford, Mississippi Lime, Granite Wash, Woodford, Barnett, Haynesville, Niobrara and Fayetteville shales.
+The demand for our services is driven by the domestic production of natural gas and crude oil; as such, we have focused our activities in areas with attractive natural gas and crude oil production growth, which are generally found in these shale and unconventional resource plays.

-Business Strategies
+Business strategies